|Business Rating:||4.3 / 5|

 Spark Miles redemption options

 |Outside travel purchase using Purchase Eraser||1|

 |Gift card||0.8 – 1|

-In addition to the standard redemption options, the Spark Miles card lets cardholders transfer their miles to one of 14 frequent flyer partners.
+In addition to the standard redemption options, the Spark Miles card lets cardholders transfer their miles to one of 15 frequent flyer partners.
 The transfer rate isn’t as good as other issuers, at 1.5 partner miles for every 2 Capital One miles transferred (Amex, Citi and Chase allow you to transfer points at a 1:1 ratio).
+(Note, Emirates and Singapore Airlines transfers are a 2:1 rate.)
 However, since many of the travel partners offer a mile value higher than 1 cent per mile, you can occasionally get more out of your rewards by transferring.

 |Partner||Airline Alliance||Miles valuation (cents)||Value of 2 miles transferred (cents)|